standardebooks/ivy-compton-burnett_pastors-and-masters/src/epub/text/body.md

-“Oh, one does not offer oneself as an example to one’s elders and betters,” said Mr. Fletcher, giving {39}his peculiar smile, in which he stretched his lips without parting them, so that his teeth were not displayed.
+“Oh, one does not offer oneself as an example to one’s elders and betters,” said Mr. Fletcher, giving his peculiar smile, in which he stretched his lips without parting them, so that his teeth were not displayed.

 He was nine months younger than his wife.